 distribution systems based on factors including, but not limited to, the need for location-specific upgrades.

-The electric utility shall provide a cost-benefit analysis of deployment of DER or DER aggregations as an alternative to traditional resources.

 20 CSR 4240-21.060 Alternative Resource Plan and Preferred Resource Plan Requirements

 PURPOSE: This rule requires the electric utility to develop, analyze, and evaluate alternative resource plans, including the selection of a preferred resource plan, as required under Section 393.1900 of the Missouri Revised Statutes.
 It establishes minimum standards for the scope and level of detail necessary for transparent, data-driven resource planning that ensures reliable and affordable electric service through cost-effective and flexible resource portfolios.
 The rule further requires the identification and quantification of critical uncertain factors and risks affecting plan performance.